 Prenuptial Agreements Solicitors

-Making a prenuptial agreement with your partner about how your assets should be divided in a theoretical future separation might not seem the most romantic gesture, but it can prevent a lot of unnecessary conflict in future.
-Having everything clearly set out can also help to defuse the potential for tension over your finances and give you both peace of mind.
+Making a prenuptial agreement with your partner about how your assets should be divided in the event of a future separation might not seem like the most romantic gesture, but it can prevent unnecessary conflict and provide peace of mind.
+Having everything clearly set out helps to defuse potential tension over finances and ensures both parties are on the same page.
+Marriage or civil partnership is a big commitment, but it’s wise to acknowledge that relationships may not always last forever.
+A prenuptial agreement is a sensible way to plan for this possibility, setting out how you want to arrange your finances and providing for co-parenting arrangements for your children.

 At WSP Solicitors, we can guide and advise you through the process of reaching a prenuptial agreement, including exchanging financial information and negotiating the terms of the agreement with your partner (who should receive their own legal advice).